starlocke/drupal-mailmime/README.txt

     2. It is possible that another mail-sending or mail-reading module may find the [11]Mail Mime library useful.

+[12]Requirement

+   Either:

+          + The [13]PEAR package called [14]Mail_Mime must be installed
+            and available somewhere on the include_path.

+          --OR--

+          + If the [15]Mail_Mime is not available, the [16]Include module can automatically download and enable the required files.

+[17]Installation

+    1. Download and install [18]as usual.
+    2. When enabled, [19]Mail Mime will
+          + Auto-detect whether the required files are present.
+          + If any files are missing, and the [20]Include module is available, [21]Mail Mime will use [22]Include to auto-download and enable the missing files.
+          + If all of the above fails, [23]Mail Mime will disable itself and print a warning to both the screen and the error log.

 References

    1. http://drupal.org/project/mailmime